sarayudharshini/EXPT.NO.1-SIMULATION-OF-STAR-TOPOLOGY-NETWORK/README.md

-# SIMULATION OF STAR TOPOLOGY NETWORK
+# EXPT.
+NO. 1 SIMULATION OF STAR TOPOLOGY NETWORK

 # AIM
  To simulate a network with Topology, using Cisco Packet Tracer and to verify the connectivity between computer using ICMP.